 An individual who can show that she lacked knowledge that a damaged or destroyed piece of evidence was, in fact, evidence will be acquitted.
 If the janitor in the example above can show that she only worked at night, had no contact with the people in the offices she cleaned, did not know what business they were in, and had no information about their illegal activities, she can avoid a conviction.

 Even one who destroys or alters a piece of evidence but who did not intend to interfere with a governmental investigation or proceeding has not tampered with evidence.
 If Cheech had finished that joint in the normal way before he heard the police siren, he could not be charged with tampering with evidence.
 While it is true that he would have destroyed evidence of drug possession and use, his intention was to get high, not to hide the joint.

 The U.S. government takes tampering with evidence very seriously.
 A person who is convicted of the crime under federal law may face a prison sentence of not more than 20 years, a fine, or both.
 (18 U.S.C. § 1519.)

 As that potential penalty indicates, tampering with evidence is a serious charge and can arise in many situations.
-As with all serious legal problems, be sure to consult a lawyer experienced in criminal law if you have questions about tampering with evidence, are under investigation for the crime, or are charged with it.
+As with all serious legal problems, be sure to consult a lawyer experienced in criminal law if you have questions regarding a crime or investigation.